bowser0000/SkyblockMod/README.md

   - Pet colors does not color slots
   - Catacombs F7 terminal solvers do not color slots
   - Enchanting solvers do not color slots
+- Old tab display
+  - Many features rely on using the location found in the new tab display
 </details>

 <details>